 RELATED: The Best Chlorine Tablets for a Clean and Clear Pool

 Imbalanced alkalinity and pH can also result in cloudy water, and high alkalinity in particular can lead to bacteria growth and other safety issues.
 The total alkalinity of the pool should remain between 80 and 120 ppm, and the pH needs to be monitored.

 - A pH between 7.2 and 7.8 is best.

 - A pH between 7 and 7.8 is safe.

 - A pH of 7 or lower is considered acidic and can cause itching, burning, and rashes.

 - A pH balance above 7.8 is a basic solution that can burn and irritate the eyes.

-Ways to prevent cloudy pool water in the future.
+Keep up with regular pool maintenance and chemical monitoring to prevent cloudy pool water in the future.

-After the problem is solved and the pool water is clear, it’s important to take steps to prevent cloudy pool water from recurring.
-Check the jets in the pool to make sure that they are angled downward so that the water on the bottom of the pool circulates through the filtration system.
-It’s also advised to run the pump and filter for at least 8 hours every day during swimming seasons and backwash the pool once per week.
+After your pool water issues are solved and the water is clear again, take steps to keep it that way.
+First, check the jets in the pool to make sure that they are angled downward so the water on the bottom of the pool circulates through the filtration system.
+It’s also advised to run the pump and filter for at least 8 hours every day during swimming season, and backwash the pool filter once each week.